Mafalda of Portugal

-Infanta Mafalda of Portugal (also known as Blessed Mafalda, O.Cist. (c.
-1195 – 1 May 1256 in Rio Tinto, Gondomar; /pt/) was a Portuguese infanta (princess), later Queen consort of Castile for a brief period.
+Infanta Mafalda of Portugal (c.
+1195 – 1 May 1256 in Rio Tinto, Gondomar; /pt/) was a Portuguese infanta (princess) and later Queen consort of Castile for a brief period.
 She was the second youngest daughter of King Sancho I of Portugal and Dulce of Aragon.
-Married briefly to the ten-year-old Henry I of Castile, she held for a time the title Queen of Castile.
+She became queen consort during her brief marriage to the 10-year-old Henry I of Castile.

 Upon the dissolution of the marriage, Mafalda returned to her homeland.
-She chose to become a Cistercian nun, and became noted for the holiness of her life.
-She was declared Blessed by the Catholic Church five centuries after her death.
+She chose to become a Cistercian nun and became noted for the holiness of her life.
+She was beatified in the Catholic Church five centuries after her death.

 Life

 Early life

 Mafalda of Portugal was born around 1195, the daughter of King Sancho I of Portugal and his queen, Dulce of Aragon.
 On the death of her father, Mafalda, under the provisions of his will, was to receive the Seia Castle and the remaining portion of the municipality as well as all income produced there.
 Furthermore, she was granted the right to use the title of queen.
-This created a conflict with her brother Afonso II O Gordo, who, wanting a centralized power, hindered his sister from receiving the titles and the corresponding rights.
+This created a conflict with her brother Afonso II O Gordo, who, wanting centralized power, hindered his sister from receiving the titles and the corresponding rights.
 Afonso feared that something similar could happen with his two sisters, Teresa and Sancha, and their eventual heirs, creating a problem of sovereignty that could come to divide the country.
 Much of the Portuguese nobles sided with Mafalda and her sisters, but they were defeated.
 On the death of Afonso II, his son Sancho II granted some lands and castles to his aunts but he made them renounce the title of princess-queen.
 The final peace came in 1223.